November is National Diabetes Month! Did you know that approximately 0.5% to 1% of cats suffer from diabetes? Diagnoses are on the rise each year.

 Worried About Travel With a Diabetic Cat?

 Owning a diabetic cat can pose challenges when it comes to travel or long periods of time away from home.
-It can be difficult to find someone reliable to administer insulin and keep your cat healthy while you’re away.
-Thankfully, many Meowtel sitters have experience with insulin and other medications.
-Search your area now to browse local sitters, and take a look at the medication experience listed on each sitter’s profile.
-Don’t be afraid to ask plenty of questions during your meet and greet to ensure proper fit for your diabetic kitty!
+It can be difficult to find someone reliable to administer insulin and keep your cat healthy while you're away.
+Thankfully, many sitters on Meowtel have experience with insulin and other medications.
+Search your area now to browse local sitters, and take a look at the medication experience listed on each sitter's profile.
+You might consider asking plenty of questions during a meet and greet to help find the right fit for your diabetic kitty!

 Photo by Gustavo Fring on Pexels